 Located in the South County area, Westfield Plaza Bonita is an indoor mall located in National City that is a one-stop budget shopping experience thanks to having a Target, Nordstrom Rack, H&M, and more deal-worthy stores onsite.
 Westfield Plaza Bonita also has a 14-screen AMC Cinema, expansive food court, and a few sit-down restaurants.

-Tip: The mall will be undergoing an expansion in 2017 to give the mall more of a first-class, resort feel, including courtyards, event space, high-end restaurants, and first-to-market retail.
+Tip: The mall underwent an expansion in 2017 to give the mall more of a first-class, resort feel, including courtyards, event space, high-end restaurants, and first-to-market retail.

 This quaint mall in La Mesa is the shopping center that time forgot.
 It's a cozy, well-maintained outdoor mall in La Mesa that is lacking in pizazz but makes up for it with convenience.
 Grossmont Center is anchored by both a Target and a Walmart, a smallish Macy's.
 Grossmont also has a nice Reading Cinema, Cost Plus, Barnes & Noble, Sports Authority, and lots of mom and pop style businesses.
 There are monthly events such as farmer's markets, storytime for kids, and special sales on the last Saturday of every month.

 Tip: There's a surprisingly good choice of sit-down restaurants, including the Casa de Pico, BJ's Brewhouse, Panera, Clam Jumper, Fuddrucker's, Olive Garden, Hooley's Irish Pub, and Red Lobster

 Yet another Westfield shopping mall.
 Westfield North County serves the North County bedroom communities of Escondido, San Marcos, Vista, and neighboring cities.
 Before Westfield took it over, it was known as North County Fair, and people still sometimes refer to it as that.
 This large, two-level indoor mall has the usual allotment of department stores and shops (JC Penney, Macy's, Sears, Nordstrom), plus a massive three-level Target.

 Parkway Plaza is the main mall serving East County.
 This is an indoor mall, which is often a plus during the heat waves El Cajon gets.
 Parkway Plaza has many young adult shops, making this a popular teen hangout.
 There is also a Regal Cinema and a food court along with restaurants such as Applebee's and On the Border.
 Anchor stores are Sears, JC Penney, Macy's, and a two-story Walmart.